zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 your client to it.
 Similar to running plain `zenml up`, the server and the local ZenML client share the same SQLite database.

+The rest of this guide is addressed to advanced users who are looking to manually deploy and manage a containerized ZenML server.

 ## ZenML Server Configuration Options

 If you're planning on deploying a custom containerized ZenML server yourself,